shuffblow/file-zenith-web/CONTRIBUTING.md

 ## Contact Us

-If you have any questions or need help, please feel free to contact us via email at `2042204285@qq.com` or WeChat `yunmz777`, or ask on GitHub.
+If you have any questions or need help, please ask on GitHub or create an Issue.